 This mountaintop city in the southern region of Malaga is located atop the El Tajo gorge and offers visitors a wide range of sightseeing opportunities, outdoor activities, and year-round events.

 Established under a Moorish rule in the first century and rebuilt in the 15th century, Ronda is a great destination for breathtaking views, historic architecture, and rich cultural heritage.

-Ronda is not the easiest place to get to in Spain.
-The area is poorly connected by train and the road routes there are windy and pretty scary.
-A good idea is to take a guided tour of Ronda, which will whisk you there and back and give you an expert's insight while you're there.
-Unfortunately, no tour companies do guided trips from Seville, but there are tour companies that do multi-day tours of southern Spain that include both Seville and Ronda.
+The easiest way to experience Ronda is to take a guided tour, which will whisk you there and back and give you an expert's insight into the region.
+Although very few tour companies offer guided trips exclusively between Seville and Ronda, there are some that do multi-day tours of southern Spain that include both Seville and Ronda.

 Day Trips, Overnight Stays, and Guided Tour Stops

 Ronda is most often visited as a day trip, which involves five hours of bus travel (or four hours of driving) back and forth, leaving guests with a limited time to explore all that the city has to offer.
 However, you can still make a decent day trip out of the adventure if you hop on a one-day wine-tasting, bullfighting, or Pueblos Blancos tour, all of which include stops in Ronda.

 On the other hand, Ronda also makes a convenient stop on the way from Seville to both Malaga and Granada if you just want to see the city for a few hours.
 Buses running between these three cities often pause for extended layovers in Ronda, but working out what to do with your bags, as well as fitting in all the destinations you want to see in a few hours, is a lot to attempt if you've never been to the region.